sandeep-sandhu/NewsLookout/README.md

 The application created a PID file upon startup and checks for the existence of this file at startup.
 The application will not stop.

+The application displays its progress on stdout, for example:

+>         NewsLookout Web Scraping Application, Version  1.8.1
+>         Python version:  3.8.8 (tags/v3.8.8:024d805, Feb 19 2021, 13:18:16) [MSC v.1928 64 bit (AMD64)]
+>         Reading configuration settings from file: conf\newslookout_win.conf
+>         Logging to file: temp\newslookout.log
+>          12%|████▍                                 | 680/5786 [18:00<2:15:09,  1.59s/it]

+For a more detailed log of events, refer to the log file.

 ## Maintenance and Monitoring